qpfiffer/mzbh/README.md

 * Should be able to run indefinitely (no memory leaks)
 * Should be pretty fast
 * Should be able to run on a cheapo, $5.00 a month 32-bit VPS with no issues.
+* Should be fault tolerant and fall-back to different failure modes

 ## Webserver